syedsaadali111/efts/server/ms_citizen/README.md

-## This folder will contain the citizen microservice containing user verification code.
+## This folder contains the citizen microservice containing user verification code.
 The Port Number used by the Verification is : 5001

 The Route used is : /verify